Welcome to Our Blog on the Camino Portuguese

 Flowers along Camino Portuguese.

-We stopped for a coffee at the O Bonita cafe and albergue, which looked very nice, and which featured regional cheeses.
-After a brief break, during which the Scandinavian lady who stayed in our albergue lady caught up to us, we set off through town.
+We stopped for a coffee at the O Bonita cafe and albergue, which looked very nice, and featured regional cheeses.
+After a brief break, during which the Scandinavian lady who stayed in our Albergue lady caught up to us, we set off through town.

 Windmill along Camino Portuguese Alvorge.